A message from your Dean of Students Christina Olstad as you prepare for the upcoming weekend.

-As we head into Halloween weekend, I’d like to share a few reminders with you: Be smart and safe, celebrate, and show respect.
+As we head into Halloween weekend, I’d like to share a few reminders: Be smart and safe, celebrate, and show respect.

 Be smart and stay safe:

-Show respect for all cultures and each other:
+Show respect for all and take care of each other:

-— Culture is not a costume: Before choosing a costume that represents a culture or identity that you don’t hold, think about its significance.
+— Culture is not a costume.
+Before choosing a costume that represents a culture or identity you don’t hold, consider its significance.
 Costumes that are racist, crude, or culturally insensitive can impact others.
 Learn more about Halloween cultural awareness from University Housing.